opendocsg/slw-judgments-backfill/2013_SGHC_90/report.md

 38     Before I set out my decision, I wish to deal with one point raised by Mr Lee.
 Apart from his

-submissions on rectification, Mr Lee attempted to rely on _Ong Kok Ming (alias Ong Henardi) v Happy Valley Holdings Pte Ltd and another_ [2011] SGHC 199 (“ _Happy Valley_ ”) to argue that since the parties were in agreement on the key terms of the Option and the Option Money was already provided, the
+submissions on rectification, Mr Lee attempted to rely on _Ong Kok Ming (alias Ong Henardi) v Happy Valley Holdings Pte Ltd and another_ <span class="citation">[2011] SGHC 199</span> (“ _Happy Valley_ ”) to argue that since the parties were in agreement on the key terms of the Option and the Option Money was already provided, the

 courts should impute a reasonable exercise period into the Option. [note: 41]